 At each balance sheet date, the Group assesses assets or groups of assets, called cash generating units ('CGU's), for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or CGU may not be recoverable.
 If any such indication exists, the Group makes an estimate of the asset's recoverable amount.
 An asset's recoverable amount is the higher of its fair value less costs of disposal and its value in use.
 Discounted cash flow models comprising asset-by-asset life of field projections and risks specific to assets, using Level 3 inputs (based on IFRS 13 fair value hierarchy), have been used to determine the recoverable amounts.
 The cash flows have been modelled on a post-tax basis at management's estimate of a market participant WACC.
 See note 2 'Key estimates used in calculations'.
-If the recoverable amount of an asset is recognised immediately in the Group income statement.
+If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount.
+An impairment loss is recognised immediately in the Group income statement.